 For Seniors: Move a Windows File or Folder

-Double-click a folder or series of folders to locate the folder or file that you want to move.
+2In File Explorer, double-click a folder or series of folders to locate the file that you want to move.

 If you want to create a copy of a file or folder in another location on your laptop, right-click the item and choose Copy.
-Navigate to the location where you want to place the copy, right-click, and choose Paste or press Ctrl+V.
+Use File Explorer to navigate to the location where you want to place a copy, right-click, and choose Paste or press Ctrl+V.